 2. After the end of the first half, changes (additions and deletions) in the rosters may be made and must be sent to the Chairperson by the designated date specified on the Master Calendar.

 PLAYING SEASON: The playing season begins in August and ends in May.
-At the end of the season there will be an awards luncheon.
 Awards will be given for 1st and 2nd place in each division.
-Date and time of this luncheon will be announced later in the season and posted on the website.
-Captains will be responsible for making reservations for their teams.

 RULES AND CODE BOOK: This league is governed by the rules outlined here and all USTA rules including “The Code,” “Friend at Court” and “Local League Area Regulations”.
 League rules will supersede USTA rules where they are different.
 All Captains and Co-Captains should take copies of the league rules, "The Code," and “Friend at Court” to all matches.
 Rules regarding play, scoring and court officials shall be strictly enforced.